This is the multi-page printable view of this section. Click here to print.

 To cancel Secrets Manager, follow the steps below.

 - All Services > Security > Secrets Manager Click the menu.
-Navigate to the Service Home page of Secrets Manager.
+1. Go to the Service Home page of Secrets Manager.

-- Click the Secrets Manager menu on the Service Home page.
-Go to the Secrets Manager List page.
+- On the Service Home page, click the Secrets Manager menu.
+2. Go to the Secrets Manager List page.

-- Secrets Manager List page, click the resource to view detailed information.
-You will be taken to the Secrets Manager Details page.
+- On the Secrets Manager List page, click the resource to view its details.
+3. Go to the Secrets Manager Details page.

-- Secrets Manager Details on the page, click the Cancel Service button.
-You will be taken to the Cancel Service popup.
+- On the Secrets Manager Details page, click the Cancel Service button.
+4. Service Cancellation popup will be opened.

-- Service Termination popup window, enter the cancellation waiting period and click the Confirm button.
+- Service Cancellation in the popup window, enter the cancellation waiting period, and click the Confirm button.

-- The termination waiting period can be entered within the range of 7 - 30 days.
+- The termination waiting period can be entered within a range of 7 to 30 days.

-- Once termination is complete, check on the Secrets Manager list page whether the resource has been terminated.
+- After termination is complete, check on the Secrets Manager List page whether the resource has been terminated.

-This user guide explains how to use and call the Public / Private Endpoint of Secrets Manager.
+This user guide explains how to use and invoke the Public/Private endpoints of Secrets Manager.

-- Public Endpoint can be called in an environment where internet communication is possible.
+- Public Endpoint can be called from an environment that can communicate over the Internet.

-- Private Endpoint can only be called from Samsung Cloud Platform VMs.
+- Private Endpoint can only be called from a Samsung Cloud Platform VM.

 Describes the prerequisite configuration items required when calling the Secrets Manager endpoint.